 Command hooks –-many different sizes for hanging everything!
 Small, medium and large are all available.
 These can be used for a million reasons around a dorm room.
 And, these ceiling hooks are awesome for hanging flags or other lightweight items.

 Prop-up bed wedge -I like the one in this picture because it has a removable cover, and it’s oversized.
 It’s a bit more expensive, but no telling what might spill on this in a dorm room!
+Here is a super fuzzy wedge!
 Grab a bedside shelf or organizer– so great in the limited space of a tiny room.